Rules & Equipment

 Twelve Second Violation: After inbounding the ball, a team has 12 seconds to bring the ball over the half-court line.

-Charging Foul: Occurs if one player strikes another player with excessive speed or force, risking injury to the player.
+Charging Foul: This occurs when one player strikes another player with excessive speed or force, risking injury to the player.

 Contact Before the Whistle: Occurs in one player makes deliberate or advantageous contact with another player while the ball is dead.
 Each team will receive one contact warning in each half.